 Brown noise takes pink noise to an even deeper level as it lowers the higher frequencies still more.
 The spectral density of brown noise is inversely proportional to its frequency squared; this means brown noise’s power notably decreases as its frequency increases.
 The resulting sound is interpreted as a bit “rougher” than pink noise, and significantly deeper than both white and pink noise.
 Brown noise resembles the roar of a raging river, the rush of a strong waterfall, or the moan of a howling wind.

 Benefits associated with listening to brown noise include relaxation, improved focus, and sleep improvement.

 At this point the difference between the three most popular hues of sound masking noise (white, pink, and brown) should be clear to you.
 It’s time to listen to some compelling, comforting — and rather lengthy if you wish … — productions of brown noise.
 We’ve scoured Youtube for some prime brown noise generator examples.
 All you have to do is press play, below …

 Youtube Video 2: Brown noise

 Listen to 12 hours of soft, rich, sound masking brown noise in the video below.
-Rather than buying a whole new brown noise generator, you can simply turn your phone or computer into a brown noise generator by playing your favorite sound masking mixes from the internet or downloading apps with sound masking capabilities.
+Rather than buying a whole new brown noise generator, you can simply turn your phone or computer into a brown noise generator by playing your favorite sound masking mixes from the internet.

 Now you know: Colors can have a sound as well as a look.
 And the noises associated with some colors can be seriously beneficial for you.
 Brown noise is one (lesser known) example of an advantageous shade of sound.
 If you appreciated the relaxing and drowsing power of these brown noise videos, share them!
 Utilizing sound masking can help improve overall quality of life by optimizing sleep and relaxation.
 The effectiveness of brown noise is too impressive and too easy-to-implement to keep to yourself!